EXL594 (Wars & Waterways) COURSE DESCRIPTION:

 COME CREATE YOUR OWN #MEKONGMOMENT

-We glad to announce that the "Wars & Waterways" EL across Vietnam, Cambodia, and Laos, is back on the books for the summer of 2022, provided all travel restrictions are lifted by then.
+We have decided to postpone the "Wars & Waterways" EL across Vietnam, Cambodia, and Laos, for health safety reasons, until the summer of 2023.
+We hope all travel restrictions are lifted by then.

 YOU WILL NEED PROOF OF VACCINATION AGAINST COVID-19 TO ENTER THE HOST COUNTRIES.